Alexander Zverev: 2023: French Open semifinals, Hamburg title

 Zverev began his clay-court season at the Monte-Carlo Masters.
 Seeded 13th, he earned his first victory over Alexander Bublik by beating him in the first round in three sets.
 In the second round, he defeated world No. 29, Roberto Bautista Agut, in the second round.
 In the third round, he lost to third seed, Daniil Medvedev, despite serving for the match twice and having two match points in the third-set tie-break.
 This defeat was his seventh out of the last eight matches played with Medvedev.
 Seeded third at the BMW Open in Munich, he was defeated in the second round by Christopher O'Connell.
 Seeded 13th at the Madrid Open, he recorded his 350th career win by defeating Roberto Carballés Baena in the second round, becoming the only player under 30 to reach this milestone.
 In the third round, he overpowered qualifier, Hugo Grenier, in 55 minutes.
-In the fourth round, he lost to top seed, world No. 2, defending champion, and eventual champion, Carlos Alcaraz, in a rematch of the 2022 final.
-Due to him not defending his finalist points from last year, his ranking fell from 16 to 22.
+In the fourth round, he lost to top seed, world No. 2, defending champion, and eventual champion, Carlos Alcaraz, in a rematch of the previous year's final.
+Failing to defend his finalist points from last year, his ranking fell from 16 to 22.
 Seeded 19th at the Italian Open, he made it to the fourth round where he lost to third seed and eventual champion, Daniil Medvedev.
 Having made the semifinals last year, his ranking again fell, this time from 22 to 27.
 Seeded third at the Geneva Open, he reached the semifinal where he lost to Nicolás Jarry, who would end up winning the tournament.
 Seeded 22nd at the French Open, he defeated Lloyd Harris, Alex Molčan, 12th seed Frances Tiafoe, and 28th seed Grigor Dimitrov in his first four rounds.
 In the quarterfinals, he faced Tomás Martín Etcheverry.
 He prevailed over Etcheverry in four sets to reach his third consecutive semi-final at this tournament.
 He fell in his semi-final match to world No. 4 and last year finalist, Casper Ruud, in straight sets.

 Zverev began his grass season by withdrawing from the BOSS Open in Stuttgart due to a thigh injury that he picked up during his semifinal match at Roland Garros.
 Zverev then defeated Dominic Thiem, Denis Shapovalov, and Nicolas Jarry in Halle to reach the semifinals where he lost to eventual champion Alexander Bublik.
 At Wimbledon, Zverev lost in third round to Matteo Berrettini.
 In Båstad, Zverev lost in the quarterfinals to Andrey Rublev.
 Zverev won the Hamburg European Open, defeating Laslo Djere in the final.
 His triumph marked his 20th career ATP Title.